KVishnuVardhanR/M3T/README.md

 >         return Ecor

-We can get the axial ans saggital features Esag, Eax using the above method.
+We can get the axial and saggital features Esag, Eax using the above method.

 Now after extracting [Ecor, Esag and Eax] = E, **The authors calculated multi-plane multi-slice features S = [Scor, Ssag, Sax] using E = [Ecor, Esag, Eax] from 3D representation features X**.
 We can use basic matrix multiplication to achieve it.
 We will also complete the 2D CNN block part within this class: